NOMINATE YOUR CANDIDATE FOR DSP AWARD FOR DEMOCRACY

 - Innovative nature of the initiative;

-- Influence of this initiative, including the potential for expansion/repetition;
+- Actual or expected impact of this initiative, including the potential for expansion/replication;

-- Courage of the organization or individual expressed through the initiative concerned.
+- Courage of the organization or individual expressed through the given initiative;

-Note: Despite of having significant value and impact for communities and wider society, initiatives and contributions of the humanitarian nature are not part of this nomination.
+Notice: Although of significant value and impact for communities and society at large, initiatives and contributions of a charitable nature are not part of this call.

-For any eventual questions, please contact us at [email protected].
+For any questions, please write to us at [email protected].

 On 20 December 2016, the Swiss Cooperation Office Kosovo (SCO-K), the Danish Ministry of Foreign Affairs (DANIDA) and the Kosovar Civil Society Foundation (KCSF) have awarded Lumbardhi Foundation with the Award for Democracy 2016 as part of the Democratic Society Development project.
 The award honored Lumbardhi Foundation for the successful initiative on the protection of Lumbardhi Cinema in Prizren.